guilherme0893/Trybe_Module_1_Projects/README.md

 7- Shopping Cart - wanna buy something? in this project you can simulate it, browsing in products available in a Mercado Livre API

-8- Tod List - do you often forget what you should do?
+8- Todo List - do you often forget what you should do?
 In this project you can create a to do list, and never lose an appointment ever again!

+9 TrybeWarts - a very cool project for learning how to use forms in JS

+10 - Zoo Functions - the most challenging project in this module.
+A very nice opportunity to learn more about logic and manipulation of objects and array in JS

 Major details are found in their respective folders.
 In the future I expect to reproduce them based on React.